haileytapia/portfolio/index.md

 ## Navigation

-Use the navigation menu to explore my portfolio, which currently contains the following sections:
+Use the navigation menu to explore my portfolio, which contains the following sections:

 - [Software](/portfolio/Software)
 - [Style](/portfolio/Style)